 A journey undertaken by a group of at least two unrelated people, usually classmates or peers, traveling out of their local area or day-to-day environment on the same dates and following the same itinerary.
-Such groups are often led and preorganized by a teacher or group leader, largely to enrich their in-class or training experience (school trips), by experiencing/performing in/visiting a new environment with new experience/observation/ relaxation.
+Such groups are often led and pre-organized by a teacher or group leader, largely to enrich their in-class or training experience (school trips), by experiencing/performing in/visiting a new environment with new experience/ observation/relaxation.
 Extracurricular groups fall under this definition, too.
-Examples: school trips, marching bands, orchestras, drama clubs, choirs, church groups, sports teams, fraternities and special needs groups."
+Examples: school trips, marching bands, orchestras, drama clubs, choirs, church groups, sports teams, fraternities and special needs groups.

-The research was conducted in compliance with the ICC/ESOMAR Code and ESOMAR World Research Guidelines.
+The research was conducted by StudentMarketing, an independent market specialist in international student travel and a UNWTO Affiliate Member, in compliance with the ICC/ ESOMAR Code and ESOMAR World Research Guidelines.

-SYTA and StudentMarketing would like to acknowledge all survey participants who, through their time and information, contributed to this research.
+SYTA, Teach & Travel magazine and StudentMarketing would like to acknowledge all survey participants who, through their time and information, contributed to this research.

-In addition to direct outreach by SYTA and StudentMarketing, these organizations helped redistribute the survey: American Council on the Teaching of Foreign Languages (ACTFL), Association For Middle Level Education (AMLE), MCH Strategic Data, MTD Research, National Association For Music Education (NAfME) and Teach & Travel Magazine.
+In addition to direct outreach by SYTA and StudentMarketing, these organizations helped redistribute the survey: American Council on the Teaching of Foreign Languages (ACTFL), Association For Middle Level Education (AMLE), MCH Strategic Data, MTD Research, National Association For Music Education (NAfME) and Teach & Travel magazine.